 Arepas from Colombia are corn cakes, similar to biscuits in appearance, that are filled with a mixture of ingredients, often cheese, meat, egg and spices.
 Sometimes the ingredients are placed on top of the corn cake.

 I was choosing flights to fly back to the United States for my cousins wedding recently when an opportunity jumped out at me.
-I could either have a long layover in Miami (no thanks) or I could have a long layover in Bogota Colombia.
-I chose Bogota and my layover was for 12 hours…awesome!
+I could either have a long layover in Miami (no thanks, boring) or I could have a long layover in Bogota, Colombia.
+I chose Bogota and my layover was for 12 hours.
+Awesome!

-The second place I tried Arepas nailed it.
-The Arepas were so good that I ordered more.
+These ones were fantastic.
+The arepas were so good that I ordered more.
 They were fresh, the ingredients were flavorful and the green salsa added some heat and flavor that I’ve never had before.
-It was like a green chili salsa, light in consistency with avocado mixed in.
+It was like a spicy green chili salsa, light in consistency with avocado mixed in.